Assessing the State of Physician Practice and the Strategies to Improve It

-- One-third report their current practice is overextended and overworked, and nearly half of physicians report being at full capacity in their current practice.
+- One-third report their current practice is overextended and overworked, and nearly half report being at full capacity.

-- Approximately one in three physicians have experienced a reduction in staff over the past year.
+- Approximately one in three physicians have experienced a reduction in staff.

 - Approximately one in five physicians reported cutting back on their work hours.

 Staff shortages are a main driver of concern about the capacity of the health care system.